7 Asana Integrations to Reinforce Your Project Management

 Real-Time Communication: Asana and Slack

-If your projects involve the dynamic and fast-paced environment, communication is what makes all things work the right way.
+If your projects involve a dynamic and fast-paced environment, communication is what makes all things work the right way.
 And Slack is second to none when it comes to enhancing your team’s communication.

 There are two major benefits to setting up Asana with Slack: